 The portal combines the functions of the company and member self-service centers, enabling convenient access to profiles, information, and related actions with the same user ID and password used to access member profiles— resulting in a modernized user experience, according to Harvey.

-A permit’s chief operating officer (COO) can now give administrators their own login information to access select areas of a profile where they can perform job duties such as pay invoices on behalf of a permit, leading to more efficiency and increased account security.
-To set up a new permit account, a COO can simply log in and follow the process to begin a new membership, and myAPEGA will merge any existing accounts with the new permit account.
+A permit’s senior officer can now give administrators their own login information to access select areas of a profile where they can perform job duties such as pay invoices on behalf of a permit, leading to more efficiency and increased account security.
+To set up a new permit account, a senior officer can simply log in and follow the process to begin a new membership, and myAPEGA will merge any existing accounts with the new permit account.

 If a past member has voluntarily resigned their membership, they can still log in through myAPEGA to access a permit.

 The Continuing Professional Development (CPD) Program is now hosted on myAPEGA, allowing members to access CPD information and input CPD hours throughout the year.
 “Every time you go to a conference, you can log in and track your hours, submitting to the categories as you go.
 It’s time efficient, and the system will do the math for you based on the activities you submit,” explains Harvey.